franksn/omtose-phellack-theme/README.md

 ### Installation
 install from melpa

     M-x package-install omtose-phellack-theme

+then do the usual:

+    M-x load-theme omtose-darker

+or

+    M-x load-theme omtose-softer

 then load 'omtose-phellack or 'omtose-softer in your .emacs / init.el / .spacemacs